EmperorKiwi/MyPersonalAWSProject/README.md

-# Group 3 - Campus Resource Manager v4 — Complete Deployment Bundle
+#  Campus Resource Manager v4 — Complete Deployment Bundle

 This is the consolidated, fully-tested bundle that wraps every fix discovered during D2 development.
 Use this for a fresh deployment or to update an existing stack.